jimmyrleung/express-base-api/README.md

 ## Coming up soon

-* Basic authorization with roles
 * Jest basic configuration for unit and integration tests
-* Nginx configuration for the server
 * Logger
 * Mail system through message queuing
+* Nginx or Traefik configuration for the server
+* Basic authorization with roles

 ### Discarded